Adoption Loans And Grants: How To Finance Your Adoption

 Equity is the difference between what you owe on your mortgage and what your home is currently worth.
 If your home is worth $200,000 and you owe $100,000 on your mortgage, you have $100,000 of equity.
 If you have enough equity, you can borrow against it in the form of a home equity loan.

-As with personal loans, your lender will give you a lump-sum payment – that you can use to pay for anything you’d like – that you pay back each month with interest.
+As with personal loans, your lender will give you a lump-sum payment that you pay back each month with interest.
 Home equity loans generally come with lower interest rates because your home is used as collateral.
 The downside here is that if you don’t pay your loan back on time, your lender could attempt to take ownership of your home through the foreclosure process.

 You can always turn to your credit cards to help finance the costs of your adoption.
 The problem here?
-Credit cards come with sky-high interest rates, often as high as 20% and almost always higher than you’d get with a personal loan.
+Credit cards come with sky-high interest rates, sometimes as high as 20% and often higher than with a personal loan.
 If you run up your credit card debt to cover your adoption costs, you might end up paying far more because of these high interest rates.

 The best way to use a credit card is to charge only what you can afford to pay off in full by your due date each month.
 If you don’t do this, your debt will grow quickly because of the high interest rates attached to your card.
-Because the cost of adoptions can be so high, it can be difficult for adopting parents to pay back what they borrow in full each month.
+Because the adoption costs can be so high, it can be difficult for adopting parents to pay back what they borrow in full each month.

 Using your credit cards to finance your adoption, then, can end up costing you far too much money.